Schobs/MediMarker/README.md

 ## Inference: Fitting a Gaussian to the Predicted Heatmap

 At inference we can fit a Gaussian using a robust least squares method onto the predicted heatmap.
-Then, the landmark is extraced.
+Then, the landmark is extracted.
 In the config change INFERENCE.FIT_GAUSS = True. *This is very slow*

 ## Debugging
 There are various debugging methods built into the code.
 Change the config files to enable them: